thenationofalex/Nerf/README.md

 - **views**
     - **webviews** Jade templates for web views

+### Development

+Gulp has been setup with the following tasks:

+`gulp server` Starts the App
+`gulp watch` Watches `./app/Webviews/index.js` and rebuilds on change.

 ### Setup and Deployment

 Install all Dependencies via NPM `npm install`